murkenson/movies_tv_shows_data_pipeline/recreate_project/INSTALL.md

 ### Creating a Google Cloud Storage (GCS) bucket and a BigQuery dataset.

->To initiate, plan, and apply the necessary infrastructure, please execute the following Terraform commands, adjusting as needed.
+>To initiate, plan and apply the necessary infrastructure, please execute the following Terraform commands, adjusting as needed.
 Please provide the ID of your project.
 ```bash
 cd ~/final_project/terraform/  && terraform init
 ```